Supporters mirror Trump’s rosy projection of virus infection

 “I don’t find it surprising.
 The president has spent much of the year around the country, with supporters, campaigning for another four years,” said Ohio resident Brenda Parsons, 58.

-As women supporting Trump gathered at an office building in Canton, a battleground area in the state’s northeast, few wore masks as they sat closer than the recommended six feet apart.
+As women supporting Trump gathered at an office building in Canton, a battleground area in the state’s northeast, few wore masks.

+They sat closer than the recommended six feet apart.
 They posed for photos with a life-size cutout of the president and a giant mural of a bald eagle wearing a “Make America Great Again” hat, and chanted “four more years!”

 They prayed for the president and First Lady Melania Trump, who contracted the disease along with others in the White House.